openvstorage/ovs-documentation/Administration/usingthegui/storagerouters.md

 -   IOPS: The current amount of IOPS of all vDisks served by the Storage Router.
 -   Read: The aggregated read speed of all vDisks served by the Storage Router.
 -   Write: The aggregated write speed of all vDisks served by the Storage Router.
--   Domains: The domains (datacenter, rack, ...) the Storage Router belongs.
+-   Domains: The domains (datacenter, rack, ...) the Storage Router belongs to.
 -   Recovery Domains: The domain in which the recovery services (DTL, Slave Metadata Server, ...) are hosted.